- Was instrumental to the creation of Hamas in 1987

 - Calls for genocide against the Jews

-In 2004 al-Zahar articulated his vision of Islam’s glorious destiny: “We are part of Allah’s promise that Islam will enter Palestine and every home in the world, with a revelation of the power of Allah the Omnipotent, and a revelation of the inferiority of the infidels.
+In an October 2005 interview, al-Zahar articulated his vision of Islam’s glorious destiny: “We are part of Allah’s promise that Islam will enter Palestine and every home in the world, with a revelation of the power of Allah the Omnipotent, and a revelation of the inferiority of the infidels.
 Hamas is leading this plan in Gaza, the West Bank, and the 1948 territories, and the Muslim Brotherhood is leading it everywhere else.
 This is part of Allah’s predestination.”
 In that same interview, al-Zahar said: “The Taliban are 1,000 times more honorable than the American occupation and its collaborators….
 Everyone must stop blaming the Taliban for things that in fact characterize the people of the West, who seek to turn the international community into a swamp of corruption and destruction, and to spread abomination and disease in the name of absolute freedom.”

 But al-Zahar’s quest to annihilate the Jews comes with a major precondition, as he explained in 2006: “Before Israel dies, it must be humiliated and degraded.
 Allah willing, before they die, they will experience humiliation and degradation every day.”

 When Hamas in early 2006 took the reins of the Palestinian government in Gaza, al-Zahar became the new foreign minister and candidly declared that Hamas “would not change a single word in its covenant,” which unambiguously calls for Jewish genocide and the destruction of Israel.
 “Israel is not a legitimate entity, and no amount of pressure can force us to recognize its right to exist,” he added. “… By God, we will not leave one Jew in Palestine.
 We will fight them with all the strength we have.
 This is our land, not the Jews’.”